Restoring Reason and Civility in Public Spaces

 Frontline workers never know when an interaction might become a confrontation.

 When frontline workers fail to calm things down, they are often criticized for not handling things better.
-Rarely are frontline workers taught effective strategies which tell them how to navigate these volatile situations.
+Rarely are frontline workers taught effective strategies which tell them how to navigate volatile situations.

 The stress of navigating these encounters is exhausting and demoralizing for frontline workers, dismaying for bystanders who witness such encounters, and confounding for supervisors.
+Organizations lacking well trained frontline workers suffer low employee morale and costly job turnover.
+In the end the financial bottom line suffers too.

 The Answer is the eSCAPe Protocol